tobyhodges/fair-research-software/episodes/07-open-collaboration.md

 ## Tracking Issues with Code

 A key feature of Github (as opposed to Git itself) is the issue tracker.
-This provides us a place to keep track of any problems or bugs in the code and to discuss them with other developers.
+This provides us with a place to keep track of any problems or bugs in the code and to discuss them with other developers.
 Sometimes advanced users will also use issue trackers of public projects to report problems they are having (and sometimes this is misused by users seeking help using documented features of the program).